a-digital/eventbrite/README.md

 `craft.eventbrite.otherEvents([expansions] = null, sort = true, time_filter = "current_future", unlistedEvents = false)`

-This method returns only [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) specified by the 'Other Event Ids', with the parameters working in the same way as the `allEvents` method.
+This method returns only [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) specified by the 'Other Event Ids' setting, with the parameters working in the same way as the `allEvents` method.

 `craft.eventbrite.eventById(eventId, [expansions] = null, unlistedEvent = false)`

-This method returned a single [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) by its ID, which should be the numeric ID for the event in Eventbrite.
+This method returns a single [event](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) by its ID, which should be the numeric ID for the event in Eventbrite.

 `organisationVenues()`